tony-nz/capacitor-google-maps/CUSTOM_INFO_WINDOWS.md

 - The info window has a preferred width of 250 points but adjusts based on content
 - Text sizes are specified in points (typical range: 12-20 points)
 - HTML content supports basic formatting but keep it simple for best results
+- Use negative `offsetY` values to position above markers (default: -10)
+- Use positive `offsetY` values to position below markers
+- Adjust `offsetX` to avoid overlapping with other UI elements